SENADA, a USAID-financed Indonesian competitiveness project, is currently recruiting for a senior Public Relations Manager (Code: PRM).

 I have different opinion.

 To me it is easy to be a student when you are actually a student.
 If I sign up for a class, of course I feel like a student because I am literally a student.
+I get all my college term papers for sale online, I take the bus, and am drowning in student loans.

 What would be more challenging is to be a student every single second of life.
 To have that humbleness that I can learn from the person in front of me because there is something he/she knows that I don’t.
 To have that zeal, that eagerness to learn.